tarwn/lessthandot-hugo/blogs/content/posts/2009-01-30-sql-friday-the-best-sql-server-links-of-9.md

 I’d be willing to place a bet that on any given week, I’ll field at least one question on the MSDN Forums that reads a bit like this:

-&#8220;I need to create a unique key for a table using a Stored Procedure|User-Defined Function.
-Please do NOT suggest IDENTITY.&#8221;
+“I need to create a unique key for a table using a Stored Procedure|User-Defined Function.
+Please do NOT suggest IDENTITY.”